 That’s it.
 The first step is the longest.
 We start you out with the Countries and Continents of the world as well as all states for the USA.
 The rest you will need to add or associate yourself.

-Installing Regions module automatically adds 4 new fields to your configuration under Directory Admin->Manage Form Fields.
+Installing Regions module automatically adds 3 new fields to your configuration under Directory → Directory Content → Form Fields.
 They are as follows:

-By default, the Continent is set to NOT display in any form (listing, detail or search), and Country, City and State are.
-You can configure this however you like in the Manage Form Fields section of Business Directory, including their output order.
+You can configure what Regions fields will show in your listings however you like in the Form Fields section of Business Directory, including their output order.
 For example, if you only want to show City and State for US listings, you might have something that looks like this:

 NOTE: If you accidentally delete a Regions field, don’t panic.
-You can get it back by visiting the Regions tab under Directory Admin->Manage Regions.
+You can get it back by visiting the Regions tab under Directory → Settings → Regions → Actions.
 At the top, click to expand the Regions pane and click on “Restore Regions Form Fields”.
 Shown below at the bottom of the Regions admin screen:

-The regions administration screen looks like this from Directory Admin->Manage Options->Premium Modules->Regions tab:
+The regions settings screen looks like this from Directory → Settings → Regions:

 Hide Region Selector?: Turning on this option disables the Region selector that is shown in various places, such as the main directory or the search page.
 The Region selector looks like this (closed):